How epilepsy can affect memory

 Lack of sleep

 Tiredness, lack of sleep or feeling unwell can affect concentration and memory.
-For some people, lack of sleep can make them more likely to have seizures, for others it may be that seizures during the night cause them to be tired.
-Not getting enough sleep can also contribute to memory problems.
+For some people, lack of sleep can make them more likely to have seizures, for others it may be that seizures during the night cause tiredness.
+Not getting enough sleep can also contribute to memory difficulties.

 During sleep our brains process information and experiences.
 Research suggests that getting good quality sleep can help to make memories more stable and preserve our long-term memory.